What we verify, what we publish, what we leave to you, and the recourse if something goes wrong.

 We don't moderate the content of letters once a correspondence has started.
 The verbatim-relay principle — neither inmate nor outside correspondent has their content edited or screened by InsideLines — is a deliberate choice.
 BOP already monitors every inmate communication for federal compliance; we don't add an additional moderation layer on top because that would duplicate BOP authority without legal standing and create operator liability for judgment calls that belong to the correspondents themselves and to BOP.

 We do not have a complete database of all victims of all crimes by all incarcerated people.
-Our vetting process catches the categories the exclusion rule covers (crimes against women, children, vulnerable adults), but cannot screen for every individual relationship.
+We verify and disclose convictions, but cannot screen for every individual relationship.
 If you discover that someone listed here is the offender from a prior crime against you, please contact [email protected] directly.
 We will remove the profile and refund their subscription, no questions about the underlying case.
 Your contact information is held in strict confidence.

 Active profiles are re-vetted quarterly.
 The re-vet checks for any new charges, any facility transfer, any changes to the BOP record.
 We don't re-vet to second-guess our prior decision — we re-vet to catch changes in the underlying record.